-- soil fill for construction is 1,7 MPa (250 psi) compressive strength or higher • - builders are willing to take special care and use this whole system of detailing
+- soil fill for construction is 1,7 MPa (250 psi) compressive strength or higher - builders are willing to take special care and use this whole system of detailing

-If soil fill is weaker than 1,7 MPa (250 psi) or cannot be proven that strong, or if builders cannot or will not complete wire binding and splices, use details in Standard Grade Resilient CE Earthbag with reinforced concrete spot footings at corners (pdf online at BuildSimple.org/ Resources).
+If soil fill is weaker than 1,7 MPa (250 psi) or cannot be proven that strong, or if builders cannot or will not complete wire binding and splices, use details in B102 Build Standard Grade Resilient CE Earthbag with reinforced concrete spot footings at corners (online at BuildSimple.org/ Resources).

 Plan carefully and build thoughtfully.
-The details for low-cement resilient CE earthbag are for use in buildings that are:
+These details for low-cement resilient CE earthbag will provide the most protection to buildings that are:

-- less than 600 m2 (6458 s.f.) for one story or 300 m2 (3229 s.f.) per floor with a loft or upper story - one story or one earthen story with a light upper level - built on firm ground (> 600 mm/ 2' from a downhill slope and not erodible or likely to subside)
+- less than 600 m2 (6458 s.f.) for one story or 300 m2 (3229 s.f.) per floor with a loft or upper story - one story or one earthen story with a light upper level - built on firm ground (> 600 mm/ 2' from a downhill slope that is not easily erodible or likely to subside)